project-orbit/orbit-api/README.md

-# ORBit
+# Orbit
-API and back end for ORBit
+API for Orbit